An evening with

 21 & OVER; 2 DRINK MIN; NO CAMERAS/RECORDING

 This is a general admission SEATED show.
 General admission tickets are $28, with the doors opening at 7:00PM.
-By purchasing this ticket you will be a guaranteed a seat.
 Seating is first come, first served.
 Table reservations are not available for this show.
-If you would like the best seat in the house, we recommend waiting in line 30 minutes before doors.
+If you would like the best seat in the house, we recommend arriving early and possibly before doors.

 Roja y Negro: Canciones de Amor y Desamor